Elopement Reception Ideas

 other things to think about

-Regardless of how you’re structuring your micro wedding evening, this stage of planning is a good time to think about how you’d like your reception to go.
-Not everything in a traditional wedding reception will be important to the two of you, so pick and choose!
+Regardless of how you’re structuring your evening, this stage of planning is a good time to think about how you’d like your reception to go.
+Not everything in a traditional wedding reception will be important to the two of you, so pick and choose.

 Will you be having any toasts?
 Who will be giving them?